Republic of China Air Force: Foreign procurement

 In November 2011, the United States-China Economic and Security Review Commission recommended that new fighters be sold to the ROCAF.
-Taiwan also baulked at the cost of the radar upgrade, not wanting to be the lead customer paying to develop the V-standard upgrade and also because it will be unable to afford both the upgrade and new fighters, should those be offered.
+Taiwan baulked at the cost of the radar upgrade, not wanting to be the lead customer paying to develop the V-standard upgrade, and felt it would be unable to afford both the upgrade and new fighters should those be offered.
 In response to a vote in the US House of Representatives to force sale of C/D models, the ROC MND said that the V-standard upgrade package offered superior capabilities over the C/D model aircraft.
 Some defense officials said that in light of the PRC's increasing capabilities, only F-35s would be sufficient to defend Taiwan.
 A Pentagon report corroborated that claim, asserting that the PRC would probably seek to destroy ROCAF airfields in the first stages of any attack, making a STOVL fighter such as the F-35B vital for effective defense.

 In July 2012, Taiwan's Aerospace Industrial Development Corp. and Lockheed Martin announced plans to establish a maintenance and overhaul center to upgrade and maintain the F-16s in place without having to ship them back to the United States.
 In 2012 a letter of acceptance was agreed on for a US$3.8 billion deal that included the radars, electronic warfare, structural improvements and new weapons.
 The Air Force received the first upgraded F-16V in 2018.

 On April 10, 2019, Air Force Chief of Staff Liu Jen-yuan stated that the Air Force is asking for a total of 66 new-build F-16Vs from the U.S. to replace its aging and obsolete F-5 fighters.
 On August 20, 2019, the sale of F-16Vs was approved by the State Department and submitted to Congress for approval.
 The 66 F-16s will be supplied with 75 General Electric F110 engines and 75 AN/APG-83.
 They will also have new mission computers, datalinks, electronic warfare systems, and compatibility with the Joint Helmet Mounted Cueing System II which Taiwan will equip part of its new F-16s with.
 The final signing of the Letter of Offer and Acceptance (LOA) for the purchase of 66 F-16V fighter jets was confirmed on December 21, 2019.